 The truth is that my daughter can be a real jerk sometimes.
-Don’t get me wrong, I love her dearly, even when she is being a tool.
-I just need to face the reality that teens are harder than toddlers to raise.
+Don’t get me wrong, I love her dearly, even when she is a tool.
+I must face the reality that teens are harder than toddlers to raise.

 Once we got out of the baby phase and into the toddler years, I aimed to raise independent, self-sufficient, moral children.
 I aimed to be a mom to my girls, not a friend.
-This parenting plan meant I always knew my girls would grow-up someday to say, “I hate you.”
+This parenting plan meant I always knew my girls would grow up someday to say, “I hate you.”
 In some strange way, I strove for that moment.
-If my daughter is mad enough to say she “hates” me that means I parented the right way.
+If my daughter is mad enough to say she “hates” me, I parented the right way.

-Through research and experience, I learned that the emotionally fragility of my girls stems from a permanently broken heart, the direct result of not being with their birth moms.
-I also knew that my girls were more prone to anxiety, depression and other mental health issues that would make the teen years, in particular, harder for us all.
+Through research and experience, I learned that the emotional fragility of my girls stems from a permanently broken heart, the direct result of not being with their birth moms.
+I also knew that my girls were more prone to anxiety, depression, and other mental health issues that would make the teen years, in particular, harder for us all.

-In my attempt to honor their personalities and their unique emotional needs, I may have been a bit too forgiving over the years letting them get away with more than I intended.
-I tried hold strong, be consistent and enforce the family rules.
+In my attempt to honor their personalities and unique emotional needs, I may have been a bit too forgiving over the years, letting them get away with more than I intended.
+I tried to hold strong, be consistent and enforce the family rules.
 However, I imagine I caved to their moods more than I’d like to admit.

 Let’s face it, parenting teens is hard.
 I think it’s harder than raising toddlers.

-When parenting a toddler, it seems folks emerge from the woodwork to handout advice on how to raise the tot.
+When parenting a toddler, it seems folks emerge from the woodwork to hand out advice on how to raise the tot.
 Grandparents criticize alongside strange old people in the grocery store who think your child is cold and underfed even though it’s 90 degrees outside and they are currently eating a banana they plucked from the free fruit bin.
 It is free, right?
-There are an army of parents at the playground, daycare and playgroups that happily share tips and information on parenting choices.
+An army of parents at the playground, daycare, and playgroups happily share tips and information on parenting choices.